-abhishek a ritual offering in respect and reverence

-atma the pure jiva distinct from the physical, subtle

-and causal bodies - i.e., distinct from the indriyas, the antahkaran, worldly desires, or any other traces of maya arti Hindu ritual of waving lighted wicks before the murti of God as an act of worship atmarup one who has realized true self as atma bawa ascetic berkho a small rosary made of large beads bhagvati diksha initiation into the sadhu-fold bilipatra leaves of tree (eagle marmaloss) sacred to Shiv brahmacharya eight-fold celibacy and being immersed in brahmarup possessing qualities similar to those of Brahman chandlo auspicious round mark of vermilion applied on the forehead chhand a musical metre chopai a musical metre dandvat prostration darbar court of residence of a king or feudal ruler, traditionally with a central courtyard surrounded by rooms with verandas devas deities dham abode dharmashala rest home for pilgrims dhotiyu lower garment worn by men dhun form of jap, i.e., chanting of the holy name of instruments diksha initiation ekadashi special religious observance of fasting performed on the 11th day of the bright and dark halves of a lunar month
+A abhishek a ritual offering in respect and reverence atma the pure jiva distinct from the physical, subtle and causal bodies - i.e., distinct from the indriyas , the antahkaran , worldly desires, or any other traces of maya arti Hindu ritual of waving lighted wicks before the murti of God as an act of worship atmarup one who has realized true self as atma В bawa ascetic berkho a small rosary made of large beads bhagvati diksha initiation into the sadhu-fold bilipatra leaves of tree (eagle marmaloss) sacred to Shiv brahmacharya Eight-fold celibacy and being immersed in Parabrahman. brahmarup possessing qualities similar to those of Brahman chandlo auspicious round mark of vermilion applied on the forehead chhand A musical metre chopais A musical metre D dandvat prostration darbar court of residence belonging to a king or feudal ruler, traditionally with a central dovas courtyard surrounded by rooms with verandas devas gods dham abode dharmashala rest home for pilgrims dhotiyu lower garment worn by men dhun form of jap, i.e. chanting of the holy name of God, often to the accompaniment of musical instruments diksha initiation ekadashi special religious observance of fasting performed on the 11th day of the bright and dark halves of a lunar month